Cole-Hartman/neovim/README.md

+# Neovim
-# minimum neovim config with LSP & Treesitter
+Minimal config with LSP and Treesitter using Lazy's modularized setup